The ASNL board of directors consists of 14 members in the following structure;

 Currently, a new board is elected each year at the annual general meeting, but former or exiting board members are welcome to run again.

-Edward Byrne – Secretary, and Eastern Regional Rep (Year 2 of 3)
+Edward Byrne –Eastern Regional Rep (Year 3 of 3, Term 1)

 Originally from St. John’s, Ed graduated from MUN with a Bachelor of Science, majoring in Computer Science.
 He has been an IT instructor for the past 23 years at the College of the North Atlantic in Clarenville.
 Ed has been an active member of ASNL’s Eastern Chapter since his son was diagnosed with ASD in 2004.
 Ed currently serves on the local board for Eastern Region and is on the Executive of the Wave Runners Swim Team.
 He is a past executive member of the Life Saving Society NL.